darkzeroman/dssg.github.io/_posts/2013-06-26-training-data-scientists-problemsolving.markdown

 With that constraint in mind, the fellows split off into smaller groups to brainstorm analytics solutions to the State's targeting problem.

 <img src="/img/posts/aca-group.jpg">
+<div class="small">Brian Gorman and Erik Wallenius explain to fellows how the Illinois Health Insurance Marketplace works.</div>

 After an hour of brainstorming, we distilled themes from the dozens of proposed solutions.
 Three approaches to the targeting problem emerged: